-The Auphonic Audio Inspector is shown on the status page of a finished production and displays details about what our algorithms are changing in audio files.
+The Auphonic Audio Inspector is shown on the result page of a finished production and displays details about what our algorithms are changing in audio files.
 It is possible to zoom and scroll within audio waveforms and the Audio Inspector might be used to manually check production result and input files.

 If you just want to try the Auphonic Audio Inspector yourself, take a look at this Multitrack Audio Inspector Example.